TheCodeCraftsbeing/financial_analyzer/README.md

 │   └── subcategories.csv   # CSV file for managing subcategories dynamically
 │
-├── README.md               # This file, providing an overview of the project └── requirements.txt        # List of Python packages required by the project
+├── README.md               # This file, providing an overview of the project ├── LICENSE                 # This file is for license └── requirements.txt        # List of Python packages required by the project
 ```